Welcome to today's edition of the Rush 24-7 podcast.

 A headline of this story, Clinton cites lessons of partisanship.

-And the story says, because she's been smeared with the best of them, she can she can unite America and build a centrist coalition.
+And the story is because she's been smeared with the best of them, she can she can unite America and build a centrist coalition that that because she's been smeared by the I'm no, no, no, no, no.

 That's that's the summation of what of what she says here.

-Uh the political battles that she's been through make her uniquely equipped to bring the nation together and build a centrist governing coalition.
+The political battles that she's been through make her uniquely equipped to bring the nation together and build a centrist governing coalition.

 There is nothing centrist about this woman other than her public persona.

-And even with that, if you look at her policy proposals, uh there's nothing centrist about any of them.
+And even with that, if you look at her policy proposals, there's nothing centrist about any of them.

 By the way, I hit the nail on the head.

-It does have to do with social.
+It does have to do with social security.

 Guess who's talking about perhaps privatizing a portion of Social Security?